adonisjs/v6-docs/content/docs/security/hash.md

 })
 ```

-However, once you fake the hash service, the same test will run order of magnitude faster.
+However, once you fake the hash service, the same test will run in order of magnitude faster.

 ```ts
 import hash from '@adonisjs/core/services/hash'